-English IA & IB is a two semester course designed to help the student transfer classroom grammar, spelling and vocabulary studies into writing, reading and verbal expression skills.
+010691 - Mythology A 010692 - Mythology B Grade 12 Prerequisite: English 3A & 3B Type of Credit: LA English IA & IB is a two-semester course designed to help the student transfer classroom grammar, spelling and vocabulary studies into writing, reading and verbal expression skills.
 Both semesters emphasize reading, writing and speaking skills.
 Preparation for state CIM requirements is a major goal of this course.